davidliuzw/spamwebapp/README.md

-Deploy a machine learning model to allow user identify spam email.
+Deploy a machine learning model to allow user identify spam email on a web application based on Flask.